Cristhan11/Parental_Wifi/docs/NETWORK_CONTROL_SYSTEM_ARCHITECTURE.md

 ### Configuration

 NoDogSplash requires:
-- Configuration file: `/etc/nodogsplash/nodogsplash.conf`
+- Configuration file: `/etc/nodogsplash/nodogsplash.conf` (with `RedirectURL` commented out)
+- Splash page: `/etc/nodogsplash/htdocs/splash.html` (redirects to portal with token)
 - Firewall rule: Allow port 80 to gateway IP for Preauthenticated users (prevents redirect loop)
 - Systemd service: `nodogsplash.service`
-- Sudo permissions: `www-data` can execute `ndsctl` commands
+- Sudo permissions: `www-data` can execute `ndsctl` commands (including `ndsctl clients` for token lookup)

+**Important:** `RedirectURL` should be commented out in the config file.
+When not set, NoDogSplash uses the splash page which passes the token parameter to the portal.

 For complete setup details, see `docs/NODOGSPLASH_SETUP.md`.